-Note 8: For $V{IN}(-) \ge V{IN}(+)$ the digital output code will be 0000 0000.
+Note 7: For V{IN}(-)≥ V{IN}(+) the digital output code will be 0000 0000.
 Two on-chip diodes are tied to each analog input.
 The diodes will forward conduct for analog input voltages below ground or above the V{CC} supply.
-Be careful, during testing at tow V{CC} levels (4.5V), as high level analog inputs (5V) can cause this input diode to conduct-especially at elevated temperatures, and cause errors for analog inputs.
-The speciallows 50 mV forward bias of either diode.
+Be careful, during testing at low V{CC} levels (4.5V), as high level analog inputs (5V) can cause this input diode to conduct-especially at elevated temperatures, and cause errors for analog inputs near full-scale.
+The spec allows 50 mV forward bias of either diode.
 This means that as long as the analog V{IN} does not exceed the supply voltage by more than 50 mV, the output code will be correct.
 To achieve an absolute 0 V{DC} to 5 V{DC} input voltage range will therefore require a minimum supply voltage of 4.950 V{DC} over temperature variations, initial tolerance and loading.
+The voltage on any analog input should be -0.3V to V{CC} + 0.3V.